Microbiology

 Assessment methods and Criteria

--Examination format: a written test comprising multiple-choice questions (10 questions) and open-ended questions (7 questions) with a total duration of 60 minutes.
-The open-ended questions will consist of 4 questions related to the portion of the program covered in class during lectures and 3 questions pertaining to the portion covered during laboratory exercises.
-Therefore, the acquisition of knowledge and skills related to laboratory exercises will be evaluated during the exam, even for students who have not attended the laboratory sessions.
+Exam format: A written test consisting of multiple-choice questions (10 questions) and open-ended questions (7 questions), with a total duration of 60 minutes.
+The open-ended questions will include 4 questions covering the topics addressed during the lectures and 3 questions related to the topics covered during the laboratory sessions.
+Therefore, knowledge and skills related to the laboratory exercises will also be assessed in the exam, even for students who did not attend the practical sessions.
+A calculator may be brought to the exam to solve potential calculation problems.

 -Evaluation: Each multiple-choice question will be worth 1 point, while the open-ended questions will be worth 3 points each, totaling 31 points.
 The grade will be expressed on a scale of thirty.
 Failing to answer more than 4 multiple-choice questions correctly will result in exam failure.
 There are no midterm exams or pre-exam sessions.